flyteorg/flyte/rfc/system/0000-simplify-retry-behaviour.md

 Preempted attempts are shown as follows in the console:
 <img src="https://github.com/flyteorg/flyte/assets/26092524/4e5beb9d-d247-4ff8-bf9a-2e6b4fa7f73d" width="400" >

-The incoherent behaviour is intransparent and counterintuitive for platform users.
+The incoherent behavior is intransparent and counterintuitive for platform users.
 As one can see in the previous screenshots the user can't distinguish which retry budget an attempt counted against.
 We as platform engineers have been approached multiple times with questions such as: *"Why did my task retry only x times when I specified y times."*

 Several users were also surprised to learn that the `retries` parameter in the `@task` decorator has no effect on how many times a task can get preempted - at least in the case of python tasks (not in the case of e.g. pytorch tasks).
 For longer trainings, a larger number of preemptions can be acceptable to a user.
 Some of our users remarked they would like to have control over the maximum number of preemptions.